TeacakeTech/staticpipes-core/docs/internal_model.md

 values that is initially set in the configuration object but pipes can read and modify.
 For example, an earlier pipeline might version a CSS file at a particular location and store the location in the context.
 A later pipeline might build Jinja2 templates with the context as temple variables so the html can actually load the CSS.

-### Prepare stage

-Before the build stage is started a prepare stage is done. `start_prepare` is called on each pipeline, then `prepare_file` for each file, then `end_prepare`.
-This can be used to collect  info before building.
-For example, see the `PipeCopyWithVersioning` pipeline that works out the filename for any file it will work with in the prepare stage.
-This ensures information about the new file name is already in the context before a single build method is called.

-It's not possible to exclude any files during the prepare stage.

 ### Checks